PEO ACWA Introduction

 What is the Blue Grass Chemical Agent-Destruction Pilot Plant?

-The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, is a state-of-the-art facility that is safely destroying the remaining U.S. chemical weapons stockpile at the Blue Grass Army Depot near Richmond, Kentucky.
-The depot stored three types of chemical weapons in the original stockpile in Kentucky: 155mm projectiles, 8-in. projectiles and M55 rockets.
-The BGCAPP main plant is using neutralization to destroy the nerve agent stockpile.
-Meanwhile, the site’s explosive destruction technology, the Static Detonation Chamber, was selected to destroy the entire mustard agent stockpile, as well as two 3-gallon Department of Transportation bottles containing mustard agent.
-Static Detonation Chamber technology is being used to process containerized, drained rocket warheads and overpacked munitions to augment main plant destruction in Kentucky.
+The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, is a state-of-the-art facility that safely destroyed the remaining U.S. chemical weapons stockpile at the Blue Grass Army Depot near Richmond, Kentucky, in July 2023.
+The stockpile originally consisted of three types of chemical weapons: 155mm projectiles, 8-inch projectiles and M55 rockets.
+The BGCAPP main plant used neutralization to destroy the nerve agent stockpile.
+Meanwhile, the site’s explosive destruction technology, the Static Detonation Chamber, or SDC, was selected to destroy the entire mustard agent stockpile, as well as two 3-gallon Department of Transportation bottles containing mustard agent.
+An SDC unit was also used to destroy containerized, drained and undrained rocket warheads, rockets unsuitable for destruction in the main plant and overpacked munitions.
+The SDC units will continue to destroy containerized, drained agent-contaminated rocket warheads, considered secondary waste, during the plant’s closure stage.

 What is the status of the Pueblo Chemical Agent-Destruction Pilot Plant?